b-davies/FMODEL/README.md

 # FMODEL
 This is a set of NetLogo simulations of the formation of stone artefact scatters and patterning in lithic cortex, associated with a forthcoming publication:

-Davies, B., S. J. Holdaway, and P. C. Fanning. *In press*.
-Modeling relationships between space, movement, and lithic geometric attributes.
-Accepted to *American Antiquity*.
+Davies, B., S. J. Holdaway, and P. C. Fanning.
+2018.
+Modeling relationships between space, movement, and lithic geometric attributes.  *American Antiquity* 1-18. <doi:10.1017/aaq.2018.23>

 Files available
 * [FMODEL_v4_flakes.nlogo](https://github.com/b-davies/FMODEL/blob/master/FMODEL_v4_flakes.nlogo) *NetLogo simulation file for flake-oriented model*